Generic Name: infliximab-abda (in-FLIX-i-mab - abda) (Intravenous route)

 - Chronic obstructive pulmonary disease (COPD)—Use with caution.
 May increase the chance of getting new cancers.

 - Tuberculosis, history of—Use with caution.
-Patients may need additional tuberculosis therapy.
+Patients may need additional tuberculosis treatment.

-A doctor or other trained health professional will give you this medicine.
-It is given through a needle that is placed in one of your veins.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+The medicine must be given slowly, so the needle will have to remain in place for at least 2 hours.

-You may also receive medicines to help prevent possible unwanted effects from the injection.
+You may also receive other medicines (eg, allergy medicine, fever medicine, steroids) to help prevent possible unwanted effects from the injection.

 This medicine may increase your chance of having a lupus-like syndrome or a liver disease called autoimmune hepatitis.
 Check with your doctor right away if you have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea and vomiting, a rash on the cheeks or arms that is worse in the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.